Investment Flow Chart Analysis - 8-1-2025

 \

-The longer-term trend shown in the first set of charts suggests a changing market while the daily charts suggest a turning point may be at hand.
-The past week saw a change in the market's tone as the Trump effect might be stalling.
+The longer-term trend shown in the first set of charts suggests a positive market while the daily charts are suggesting caution.
+The past week saw the market's tone turn negative as the FED failed to reduce the interest rate.
+However, the US dollar index did not show significant deterioration.

-The IBD market call suggests an exposure of 0-20%.
+After Friday's close, The IBD market call was reduced to an exposure of 60-80%.

 The methodology which I use has a rule that states that when the line falls below the green zone, profits need to be taken.
 Further, when the line falls below the red line, the trading portfolio should be in cash.
 As the line approaches the red line, trading positions with tight stops can be entered.

-The Strategic Investing Portfolio acquired a few precious metal stocks as of Friday's close but remains over 50% in cash.
+The Strategic Investing Portfolio still remains about 50% in cash.

 We continue to run the various IBD and StockCharts screens each day but the current political and economic conditions suggest that prudence is justified.